Khorog Travel Guide + 7 Things to do in Khorog

 Off To Mughab Next?
 Check out the Murghab Travel Guide

-Getting Out Of Khorog
+Getting Out of Khorog

 To Dushanbe: Shared taxis bound for Dushanbe leave in the mornings from a lot west of town next to the Khorog Airport.
-Expect a seat to set you back 350 TJS.
+Expect a seat to set you back 400 TJS.

 To Murghab & Other Destinations Along The Gunt Valley: Shared taxis that depart toward Murghab and other destinations en route along the Gunt Valley can be found in a lot on the east side of the city (they used to depart from the bazaar).
 They either leave just east of the University of Central Asia campus or a little futher out of down from the village of Bidurd.
 Grab a taxi or marshrutka #1 to the shared taxi stand in the morning to find a departing car.

-Expect to pay around 150 TJS for a seat to Murghab, prices can vary between 15-100 TJS for other destinations on the way.
+Expect to pay around 250 TJS for a seat to Murghab, prices can vary between 30-100 TJS for other destinations on the way.
 For those planning to do the Bachor Mountain Lakes Trek, you’ll need to get dropped at Shazud (about 50 TJS), and from there charter a 4WD to take you to Bachor (plan to haggle, price should be somewhere between 100-150 TJS, I settled for 120 TJS on my visit).

 To The Tajik Wakhan: From the lot at the new Khorog Bazaar located just east of the Khorog Airport, you will find the shared taxis departing for destinations in the Wakhan Valley.